gmmorris/meze-docs/componentization.md

-# The magical world of Componentisation
+# The magical quest for Componentisation

 Several months ago I gave a talk at one of our fortnightly **Unruly Tech Talks** about a topic that I had been mulling around in my head for several months prior.
 Triggered by my adoption of the library, I found the topic of React as an abstraction of software architecture to be highly intriguing.